craigbilner/arithlistic/README.md

 # Arithlistic

+> What is gypsum on the mohs scale, plus, the atomic number of, helium?

+> The answer is five

+> Incorrect, the answer was 4, you score, -22 points.
+What is dot dot dot dash dash in morse code, minus, fluorite on the mohs scale?

 An alexa skill game involving quiz, lists and maths...could anything be better?

 So because the Amazon docs and samples are all a bit...old skool...and aren't aimed at a fully working skill implementation, this is my offering - let me know what you think in the Issues/PR section(s).